Freedom of religion in Mauritania: Restrictions on religious freedom

 There is no religious oath required of government employees or members of the ruling political party, except for the President and the members of the 5-person Constitutional Council and the 10-person High Council of Magistrates presided over by the President.
 The Constitutional Council and the High Council of Magistrates advise the President in matters of law and the Constitution.
 The oath of office includes a promise to God to uphold the law of the land in conformity with Islamic precepts.

+All schools except international schools are required to provide four hours of Islam education every week.
+Students completing the Baccalaureate exam must complete religious education in Arabic.

+There are several foreign faith-based non-governmental organisations (NGOs) active in humanitarian and developmental work in the country.
+New laws in 2021 make it easier for faith-based NGOs to register and operate, but they are not allowed to proselytise or promote non-Islamic religions.

 In April 2018, the National Assembly passed a law making the death penalty mandatory for "blasphemy".
+This follows laws which give the death penalty for adultery and homosexual activity, although these penalties have not been used since the 1980s.

-Proselytization to Muslims
+Proselytising to Muslims

-Although there is no specific legal prohibition against proselytizing by non-Muslims, in practice the Government prohibits proselytizing by non-Muslims through the use of Article 11 of the Press Act, which bans the publication of any material that is against Islam or contradicts or otherwise threatens Islam.
-The Government views any attempts by practitioners of other religions to convert Muslims as undermining society.
+Although there is no specific legal prohibition against proselytising by non-Muslims, in practice the government prohibits proselytising by non-Muslims through the use of Article 11 of the Press Act, which bans the publication of any material that is against Islam or contradicts or otherwise threatens Islam.
+The government views any attempts by practitioners of other religions to convert Muslims as undermining society.
 Foreign faith-based NGO's limit their activities to humanitarian and development assistance.

-Even so, in June 2009 American aid worker Chris Leggett was murdered for allegedly proselytizing, according to the Barnabas Fund.
+In June 2009, American aid worker Chris Leggett was murdered for allegedly proselytising, according to the Barnabas Fund.

 Possession and distribution of Bibles

-Under Article 11 of the Press Law, the Government may restrict the importation, printing, or public distribution of Bibles or other non-Islamic religious literature, and in practice Bibles are neither printed nor publicly sold in the country.
+Under Article 11 of the Press Law, the government may restrict the importation, printing, or public distribution of Bibles or other non-Islamic religious literature, and in practice Bibles are neither printed nor publicly sold in the country.
 However, the possession of Bibles and other non-Islamic religious materials in private homes is legal.

 Shari'a provides the legal principles upon which the law and legal procedure are based.
 Mauritania follows the Maliki madhab, which has certain unique laws not applicable to other madhabs.

+International views

+In 2022, Freedom House rated Mauritanian religious freedom as 2 out of 4, noting that while apostasy is a crime punishable by death, to date, no one has been executed for the crime.
+However, in April 2018, Parliament passed a new law that strengthens the existing death penalty punishment for certain blasphemy offenses.